pivotal/docs-tap/getting-started.md

 The application operator is responsible for provisioning, upgrading, and deleting service
 resources:

 1. Create a `RabbitmqCluster` Service Instance that you can use to bind to your application workload.
-See the example below.
+See the following example.

     ```yaml
     #rmq-1.yaml